Tagirijus/gleeo-to-ledger/README.md

 # Gleeo Timetracker

 This is a handy app for tracking the time in Android.
-It's a free app without ads (thanks fpr the dev!).
-More information [on their website](http://gleeo.com/index.php/de/).
+It's a free app without ads (thanks to the dev!).
+More information [on their website](http://gleeo.com).

 # Usage